AnoopAlias/AUTOM8N/docs/_build/html/_sources/cpanel_server_analytics_using_netdata.rst.txt

   5. Click "Save" at the bottom

-  6. Restart netada using command systemctl restart netdata || service netdata restart
+  6. Restart netdata using command systemctl restart netdata || service netdata restart

 Monitor Dovecot using netdata